-Roasting okra in the oven is a delicious way to enjoy this nutritious summer vegetable.
-All you need is a few kitchen staples and 30 minutes for this end of summer classic.
+Roasted okra is a super simple and delicious way to enjoy this nutritious summer vegetable.
+All you need is 4 ingredients and 30 minutes for this end-of-summer classic.

 My favorite way to enjoy okra is by simply roasting it in the oven.
 By cooking okra at high heat the outside becomes crispy, while the inside of the okra remains crisp and intact.